Why Have Multiple Social Media Accounts?

-Having a social media presence is key things for companies in this day and age.
+Having a social media presence is a key thing for companies in this day and age.
 Especially with the different types of social media accounts out.
-Facebook, Twitter, Instagram, etc. is key to get the word out about your company to your chosen target audience.
+Facebook, Twitter, Instagram, etc. is key to getting the word out about your company to your chosen target audience.
 So why not use multiple social media platforms to maximise your marketing for your audience.
 Here are some reasons why you should think about using a multichannel approach to marketing.

 1. You May Not be Reaching a Portion of Your Audience

 Social media is a hard thing to pinpoint, especially with the different social media platforms that are available for companies to use.
 Most companies only decide on choosing one social network thinking their target audience uses that one the most.
 But you wouldn’t put all your eggs in one basket, so why would you do it when choosing a social network?
 While Facebook and Twitter are the most popular choices, some of your audience may not just prefer those.
 People would prefer other sites like Pinterest, LinkedIn, YouTube or other social media platforms.

 Becoming part of more than one community will increase your reach and help you connect with more people.
 However, instead of signing up for every social media account possible, think about what sites your target audience will use the most.
 Also, think about what each social network can offer you.

 You’ve heard “content is king” and for good reason.
 The more quality content you have on the Internet, the better your website is going to rank.
 Social media is part of the content that will help boost your rankings.
 Having your company’s name out there on multiple websites will help you on the search engines, thanks to the high page rank of websites like Facebook and Twitter.

 3. Greater Customer Service Experience